dna5rm/kinetic/README.md

 ## Modules

-pip install fastapi
+- fastapi
-pip install "uvicorn[standard]"
+- humanize
+- jinja2
+- requests
+- rrdtool
+- scapy
-pip install sqlalchemy
+- sqlalchemy
+- uvicorn[standard]

-## Permission issues
+## Permission issues when using scapy

-If you don't have to run as root you can give Python the same capabilities as /bin/ping, by doing:
+If you don't want to run as root you can give Python to generate packets by doing:

 `sudo setcap cap_net_raw+ep /usr/bin/python3.11`